 Symptoms of Winter Allergies

 Before discussing the ways to reduce allergens at home, you need to find out some of the symptoms of winter allergies.
 Here are some of the common signs of an allergy:

 - Skin rashes

 Reducing allergens at home is the only way to stay safe from allergens and diseases during winter.
 Here are some ways that will help you reduce allergens at home.

 Get an Air Purifier

-One of the most effective ways to improve the indoor air quality and at the same time stay safe from airborne allergies is by installing an air purifier.
+One of the most effective ways to improve indoor air quality and at the same time stay safe from airborne allergies is by installing an air purifier.
 The appliances have been designed to catch and trap allergens that contaminate the indoor air.
 During winter, as you tend to stay at home more, it is necessary to use an air purifier to improve the indoor air quality, which will go a long way in protecting you from diseases.
-Though there are a lot of air purifiers in the market, opt for a HEPA air purifier, which is efficient and comes with an allergy-friendly filter to keep your home free from pollutants.
+Though there are a lot of air purifiers on the market, opt for a HEPA air purifier, which is efficient and comes with an allergy-friendly filter to keep your home free from pollutants.

 Vacuum Clean your Home

 Vacuuming your home is another important step that you can take to keep your home free of harmful pollutants.
 A vacuum cleaner will help you suck up dust, pet dander, and other allergens from the carpet, sofa, and other flat surfaces.
 Make sure you get a vacuum cleaner that comes with a HEPA filter to effectively catch and trap pet hair, dander, dust, and dirt from the surface.
 Go for bagless vacuum cleaners as they are easy to use and don’t throw back pollutants into the room.